ErikFerragut/hackattack/designdoc.md

 to do the option that loses as slowly as possible, but rather the one with the biggest chance of a surprise come-back win.)

+Furthermore your *knowledge must change* due to the other player moving.
+There are two fundamentally different ways to do this.
+First, you can follow the steps above where you allow every move by your opponent and do a k-ply search.
+Alternatively, you can update your knowledge by averaging or taking a weighted average of their possible moves.
+(Really, they make multiple moves, but since the moves can't build on each other, this seems a reasonable proxy.)
+The first method corresponds to a willful opponent and is useful for finding the worst case.
+The second method corresponds to a random opponent and is useful for finding the average case under that assumption.
+On the other hand, these play different roles: enumeration is required for k-ply but averaging is required at the start of each turn to account for what went unseen in the past.
+(Otherwise, the k-ply must start with the other players' actions?)

 Known Bugs
 ----------